 - Easy reconciliation: If you regularly send employee payroll, contractor payroll, and payroll tax payments every two weeks, wire drawdowns will consolidate all three payroll withdraws into a single transaction.

 Brex business account customers can set up a reverse wire authorization right from their Brex dashboard by following these steps and then contacting their Payroll provider.

 Are wire transfers secure?

 Wire transfer scams are still possible.
 Transfers using cash shops or services are more vulnerable.
 Criminals can use fake IDs to collect payments, making it difficult to verify if the correct party received the funds.
-For security reasons, it is best to send domestic wire transfers through your bank or credit union.

 Find out about wire transfers with Brex.